lun0522/lighter/README.md

 The user need to specify how to load the model vertex data and textures when constructing **ModelBuilder**.

-- **SingleMeshResource** is meant for loading a single mesh, such as a sphere or cube.
-We will need to specify which file contains the vertex data (only Wavefront .obj files are supported for now), and which textures to use.
+- **SingleMeshResource** is meant for loading a single mesh, such as a cube or sphere.
+We will need to specify which file contains the vertex data (only Wavefront .obj files with one mesh are supported for now), and which textures to use.
 Textures are either loaded from files or existing offscreen images.
 This is backed by the simple parser in **common::ObjFile**.
 - **MultiMeshResource** is meant for complex models with multiple meshes.
-Internally, meshes will be loaded with **common::ModelLoader**, which is backed by Assimp.
+Internally, meshes will be loaded with **common::ModelLoader**, which is backed by [Assimp library](http://www.assimp.org).
 We will need to specify the path to the model file, and the directory where textures are located, assuming all textures are in the same directory.

 In both cases, **Model** will hold the vertex buffer.
 If any textures are loaded from existing offscreen images, the user will be responsible for keeping the